TL;DR

 This layered approach ensures businesses can distinguish between general concerns and specific issues, helping teams focus on what matters most.

-Why Two-Level Analysis Is More Effective?
+Why Is Two-Level Analysis More Effective?

 Two-level thematic analysis improves decision-making by: